Frozen-Projects/FF_PDFium/README.md

 * PDFium - Rotation functions.

 # LIMITATION
-* Currently it doesn't support image adding.
-If you want to add images to PDF, use UE_LibHaru plugin which mentioned on <b>Related Projects</b> section.
-It has same functions with same usages with PDFium.<br /> Also you can get bytes of LibHaru based PDF to open it with PDFium.
 * Some external web fonts cause crash.
 So, it would be good to test your fonts at development stage and give them to your customers.